IHCantabria/CoShReW/README.md

-# IH-Bruun ⬆️🌊🏖️🔜
+# Composite Shoreline‑Retreat Workflow (CoShReW) ⬆️🌊🏖️🔜
-This repository contains a set of codes developed to estimate long-term shoreline retreat due to sea level rise (SLR) in a beach profile.
-The formulas are based on the traditional Bruun's Rule **(Bruun, 1962)**, which was modified to include both coastal characteristics and processes not accounted for in the original model.
+This repository contains a set of codes developed to estimate long-term shoreline retreat due to sea level rise (SLR) in cros-shore beach profiles.
+The workflow is grounded on the traditional Bruun's Rule **(Bruun, 1962)**, but incorporates several refinements drawn from prior research, to enhance its applicability to a wider range of coastal environments.
+The codes are designed to be user-friendly, allowing for easy adaptation to site-specific coastal settings.

-These characteristics and processes are:
+Apart from the Bruun Rule, the other processes accounted on CoShReW are:
-  1. The additional erosion due to the demand of sand to fill the berm height along the dry beach after the SLR (Approach from **Rosati et al., 2013)**.
+  1. The additional sand demand to fill the berm height along the dry beach after the SLR (Approach from **Rosati et al., 2013)**.
-  2. The additional retreat due to the demand of sand to fill the estuarine tidal flats after SLR.
-This process, known as estuary basin infilling, was first identified by **Ranasinghe et al. (2013)** and further explored in subsequent research by **Toimil et al. (2017)**.
+  2. The additional sand demand to fill the estuarine tidal flats after SLR.
+This process, known as estuary or basin infilling, was identified by **Ranasinghe et al. (2013)** and further researched in subsequent research by **Toimil et al. (2017)**.
-  4. The presence of rocky outcrops or reef planforms.
+  4. The presence of rocky platforms, outcrops or reef barriers.
-  5. The type of backshore (i.e. dune and seawall).
+  5. The type of backshore (i.e. sandy-dunes and seawalls or cliffs).
   6. The effect of shoreline changes non related to the SLR.
+For instance, chronic erosion or accretion rates, which can be included in the calculations as a constant value.

-These modifications aim to overcome some of the limitations of the original Bruun's Rule and allow the application of the formulas to a broader range of coastal environments.
+These modifications aim to overcome some of the limitations of the original Bruun's Rule and allow the application of the formulas to site-speciffic complex coastal settings.
 More details on the methodology proposed here can be found in the documents available in this repository.

 ### License & language
 This repo is open-access and is fully developed in **MATLAB**.

 ## Structure
 The information is organized as follows: **Codes-documentation** & **Methodology-documentation**